higherkindness/mu-haskell/docs/docs/grpc.md

 ## Building a client

-Right now there are two options for building clients: using records or with `XTypeApplications`.
+Right now there are two options for building clients: using records or with `TypeApplications`.
 To give a proper introduction to both options let's consider in detail an example client for the following services:

 ```protobuf
 service Service {